Ordina-Group/ordina-jworks.github.io/_posts/2024-11-08-how-ai-tools-sabotage-juniors-learning-curve.md

 ### When AI is Incredibly Beneficial

-AI can be highly advantageous when:
+AI proves highly advantageous in specific scenarios.

-- **We need help with technologies outside our primary focus.**
-  For example, when I needed front-end code despite my primary focus being back-end development, AI tools provided fast and reliable assistance.
+For instance, when tackling technologies outside our primary focus, such as front-end development while specializing in back-end work, AI can offer fast, reliable guidance.

-  This helps junior developers fill in knowledge gaps quickly, enabling them to move forward without getting stuck.
+This support helps junior developers bridge knowledge gaps quickly, enabling them to move forward without unnecessary delays.
-   For instance, I was not familiar with Angular, but using AI to prompt me on how components work made it much easier to refactor and update my code.

-- **AI provides code snippets, templates, or solutions for unfamiliar areas.**
+ I found this particularly useful when working with Angular; AI-assisted prompts helped me understand components and streamline my refactoring process.

-  AI can provide code snippets, templates, and solutions for areas that may be unfamiliar to developers.
+Another benefit is AI’s ability to provide code snippets, templates, and solutions for unfamiliar areas.
-  This capability can significantly boost confidence and momentum, enabling users to progress through projects more efficiently.
-  For junior developers, this support can be particularly valuable when they encounter obstacles, allowing them to overcome challenges and continue their work.
+These resources can boost confidence and momentum, allowing developers to progress more efficiently.
+For junior developers, AI offers valuable support when they face obstacles, helping them overcome challenges and continue their work productively.

 ### The Drawbacks of Over-Reliance on AI

 Despite the numerous benefits that AI can offer, over-dependence on these tools can lead to significant drawbacks that affect our long-term development and problem-solving capabilities.

-#### 1. Quickly Forgotten Knowledge

-AI-generated solutions can provide immediate satisfaction and relief when faced with coding challenges.
+AI-generated solutions provide immediate satisfaction and relief when faced with coding challenges.
-However, the knowledge gained from these quick fixes is often ephemeral.
+However, the knowledge gained from these quick fixes is often fleeting.
-When developers rely on AI without engaging in hands-on practice or active problem-solving, they miss the opportunity to solidify their understanding of the concepts at hand.
-Consequently, this leads to a situation where information fades away, leaving only a vague recollection of what was learned.
+When developers rely on AI without engaging in hands-on practice or active problem-solving, they miss the chance to solidify their understanding of the concepts.
+As a result, information fades quickly, leaving only a vague recollection.
-This lack of retention can hinder our ability to tackle similar problems independently in the future.
+This lack of retention can hinder the ability to tackle similar problems independently in the future.

-#### 2. Dependency Addiction

-An over-reliance on AI for assistance can create what I refer to as **Dependency Addiction**.
+Additionally, heavy reliance on AI can create what i call **Dependency Addiction**.
-This phenomenon can weaken critical skills essential for a developer's growth and proficiency, such as:
+This dependency weakens critical skills essential for a developer's growth and proficiency, such as debugging and troubleshooting.

-- ##### Debugging and Troubleshooting:
-  When juniors consistently turn to AI for help, they may forego the practice of error tracing and manual problem-solving.
+When juniors frequently turn to AI, they may miss out on the practice of tracing errors and manually solving problems, which stifles their ability to independently resolve issues.
+The same applies to refactoring skills; while AI-generated code might work, it often lacks the nuanced analysis that comes with deep understanding.
-  This reliance stifles their ability to identify and resolve issues independently, which is a crucial skill in any developer's toolkit.

-- ##### Refactoring Skills:
-  Although AI-generated code may function correctly, it often lacks the nuanced analysis that comes from deep understanding.
-Developers may miss valuable learning opportunities related to improving or adapting code, as they may not fully grasp the rationale behind the changes suggested by AI.
+Developers may miss valuable learning opportunities in improving or adapting code, as they may not fully grasp the reasoning behind AI-suggested changes.

-- ##### Facing Outages:
-  Consider a scenario where AI tools become unavailable due to an outage.
-Without the habit of relying on manual problem-solving skills, developers may find themselves feeling unprepared and overwhelmed when confronted with an issue.
-This lack of readiness can lead to frustration and reduced productivity.
+Moreover, in situations where AI tools become unavailable due to an outage, developers who depend on AI for problem-solving may feel unprepared and overwhelmed, which could lead to frustration and reduced productivity.

-#### 3. Code Quality Risks

-While AI can generate code quickly, this code may come with hidden risks.
-What may initially appear to be functional could quickly devolve into a "can of bugs"—working under certain conditions but leading to unforeseen problems when deployed in a production environment.
-Such issues can stem from a lack of thorough testing, understanding of best practices, or consideration of the specific context in which the code will operate.
-Ultimately, this can result in technical debt and increased maintenance costs, undermining the advantages that AI was supposed to provide.
+Finally, while AI can generate code quickly, it can also introduce hidden risks.
+ What may initially appear functional could devolve into a "can of bugs"-code that works under certain conditions but fails in a production environment.
+ These issues can arise from a lack of thorough testing, a limited understanding of best practices, or failure to consider the specific context in which the code operates.
+Ultimately, this can result in technical debt and increased maintenance costs, undercutting the advantages AI was intended to bring.

 ## Navigating AI as a Tool, Not a Crutch

 Should we ride the AI wave?
-Yes, but with critical practices in place:
+Yes, but with critical practices in place.

-- **Review and Understand:**
-  Always review AI-generated code and understand how and why it works.
+First, it's crucial to review and understand AI-generated code.
-  Dissect it and use it as a learning opportunity.

-- **Practice Without AI:**
+Rather than accepting the code at face value, take the time to dissect it and grasp how it functions and why certain choices were made.
+This examination transforms AI outputs into valuable learning opportunities, allowing developers to deepen their understanding of specific patterns and practices.
+By questioning and analyzing AI’s suggestions, we can integrate these insights into our own problem-solving toolkit, enhancing our knowledge and making us more effective in coding independently.

+Secondly, making a habit of practicing without AI is key.
-  Regularly write and debug code manually to build core skills.
+Regularly writing and debugging code without AI assistance builds the foundational skills essential to any developer.

-- **Develop an Analytical Spirit:**
+While AI can expedite tasks, the ability to manually construct, troubleshoot, and optimize code is irreplaceable.
+Practicing without AI fosters resilience and improves proficiency in critical areas like syntax fluency, logical structuring, and error handling. \
+This hands-on experience is vital for developing a well-rounded skill set that can be relied upon in any situation.

+Lastly, fostering an analytical spirit helps developers approach problems thoughtfully before turning to AI for solutions.
-  Treat problems as opportunities to think through solutions before resorting to AI.
+Treat each coding challenge as an opportunity to independently think through potential solutions.
-  This fosters the analytical mindset needed for real-world development.
+By engaging deeply with the problem at hand, developers cultivate an analytical mindset that sharpens creativity and adaptability.
+This approach is especially valuable in real-world development, where problems often demand innovative, context-sensitive solutions that AI alone may not adequately address.

 ## The Apprentice Mindset: A Foundation for Junior Developers

 ### What Does It Mean to Be an Apprentice?

 This is what I found defined in the book *[Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman](https://www.oreilly.com/library/view/apprenticeship-patterns/9780596806842/)* by Dave Hoover and Adewale Oshineye.

 >Marten Gustafson, an expert we interviewed, summed up the apprentice mindset beautifully:
 >“I guess it basically means having the attitude that there’s always a better/smarter/faster way to do what you just did and what you’re currently doing.
 Apprenticeship is the state/process of evolving and looking for better ways and finding people, companies, and situations that force you to learn those better/smarter/faster ways.”